TheRealAnonymous008/quartz/content/details/engineering/factories_and_operations/Inventory Management and Control.md

 * The Wagner-Whitin property may not hold in practice due to real world constraints.

 # Statistical Models
-* We make use of [[Probability and Statistics]] to account for a stochastic demand.
+* We make use of [[Statistics]] to account for a stochastic demand.
 This problem can be broken down into two parts
 	* Determining **order quantity** - the amount of inventory that will be purchased for each replenishment
 	* Determining **reorder point** - the inventory level at which replenishment will be triggered.